Umuzi-org/ACN-syllabus/content/projects/data-science-specific/statistical-thinking/_index.md

 At the end of this assignment you should be able to:

 - do exploratory data analysis on a new dataset.
-- Know what the measures of central tendency and spread are used for.
+- know what the measures of central tendency and spread are used for.
 - Know when to use which measure of central tendency.
 - Describe different distributions and interpret a histogram.
 - Know what outliers are and how they affect measures of central tendency and spread.